Bootstrapping holographic defect correlators in $\mathcal{N}=4$ super Yang-Mills

 \subsection{Conformal block normalization}

-In this appendix we review some important aspects on the normalization of conformal blocks.
-This allows us to compare the predictions of our correlation functions to the topological subsector data, and explains the origin of the factors $(-2)$ in the discontinuity formula \eqref{eq:disc-general-k}.
+In this appendix we review our normalization conventions for conformal blocks.
+Furthermore, we study the contribution of half-BPS operators to the bulk and defect OPEs.
+This allows to extract topological subsector data from correlation functions, and compare to the predictions from section \ref{sec:top-sector}.

 The bulk-channel conformal block is given explicitly in \eqref{eq:bulkstblock}.
 In the bulk OPE limit $z,\zb \to 1$ it goes like

 For the defect-channel conformal block we use the same normalization as \cite{Lemos:2017vnx}